-We have published a Request for Information for the provision of Reactive Power Service in both South Wales and Mersey areas.
+We have published a Request for Information for the provision of short-term Reactive Power Service out to 2021 in both South Wales and Mersey areas.
 The Request for Information forms part of our commitment in the Product Roadmap for Reactive Power.
 Interested reactive power providers are requested to submit information with an outline of their capability by the 5th November as detailed in the Request for Information.
 Please use the South Wales Proforma or Mersey Proforma in response to the RFI.

 Reactive power describes the background energy movement in an alternating current (AC) system arising from the production of electric and magnetic fields.
 Devices that store energy through a magnetic field produced by a flow of current are said to absorb reactive power; those that store energy through electric fields are said to generate reactive power.

 The flows of reactive power on the system will affect voltage levels.
 Unlike system frequency, which is consistent across the network, voltages experienced at points across the system form a 'voltage profile', which is uniquely related to the prevailing real and reactive power supply and demand.
 We must manage voltage levels on a local level to meet the varying needs of the system.

 Without the appropriate injections of reactive power at the right locations, the voltage profile of the transmission system will exceed statutory planning and operational limits.